cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 ***

 # Debug Usage

+## Log out when cookie values set or remove

 By turning on debugging Cypress will automatically log out to the console when it **sets** or **removes** cookie values.
 This is useful to help you understand how Cypress removes cookies in between tests, and is useful to visualize how to handle preserving cookies in between tests.